 Nicolas Benvegnu (Ph.D) is a sociologist, educated at École des Mines and Sciences Po.
-He is currently the director of the FORCCAST program at Sciences Po (Investment for the Future of the French National Research Agency, 2012).
+He directed the FORCCAST programme at Sciences Po until 2019 (of which he remains the scientific coordinator) and is now director of the METIS programme at Sciences Po College.
 His research is mostly concerned with energy policies and the steering of the ecological transition.
 He works in particular on the planification of public policies and public participation towards the elaboration of energy policies.
 This concerns him since his Ph.D dissertation on the planning tools for policies, which he engages with by focusing on each parties mobilization and the participation of diverse groups of citizens.
 More recently he has been interested in the issue of energy transition from the perspective of public and private recomposed economic interventions, through a comparative study on the creation of industrial subsidiaries in the field of renewable marine energy in several European countries.
 He teaches the course “Description des controverses” since 2004, first at the École des Mines, then at Sciences Po.
 He is currently in charge of the masters course Mapping Controversies of the École de la Communication at Sciences Po (with Brice Laurent) He is also involved at the École d’Affaires Publiques of Sciences Po, where he teaches a masters course on “Major energy controversies”.
-Additionally, he develops training programs under the form of negotiation simulations at Sciences Po, École des Mines of Paris and for continuous executive education.
+Additionally, he develops training programmes under the form of negotiation simulations at Sciences Po, École des Mines of Paris and for continuous executive education.

-Robin De Mourat is interface developper at médialab SciencesPo, and also design teacher and Ph.D. candidate in Aesthetics at Université Rennes 2.
-Passionated by scholarly practices and research & educational environements' tooling, he works inbetween design, software development and digital media studies.
+Robin De Mourat is digital methods research designer at médialab SciencesPo, and also design teacher and Ph.D. candidate at Université Rennes 2.
+He has been collaborating with the Forccast programme on the development of students online publishing tools Quinoa and Fonio, of which he is the main designer and developer.
+Passionated by scholarly practices and research & educational environements' tooling, he works inbetween design, software development and the humanities and social sciences.